HR Operations

 What happens after an application is submitted?

-ESD reviews applications to see if the application meets the work history and other basic eligibility requirements.
+ESD reviews your application to see if it meets the work history and other basic eligibility requirements.
 Then ESD sends hard copy notification letters to applicants and to the UW.
 The letters include the information submitted by the applicant when making a claim for unemployment.
-UW Integrated Service Center (ISC) provides wage and hour information if needed.
+The Payroll Office provides wage and hour information if needed.
 UW Human Resources (UWHR) staff supporting campus, the medical centers, and faculty and academic staff review ESD notification letters.

 How does UW review ESD notification letters?